Is Managing Your Child Care Enrollment like Playing Musical Chairs?

-So without playing any more musical chairs, let’s take a look at how your Child Care Management Software can help.
+So without playing any more musical chairs, let’s take a look at how your child care management software can help.

-7 Ways to Manage Enrollment
+7 Ways to Better Manage Child Care Enrollment

-Typically there are two types of children to account for, those who are currently enrolled (and are expected to continue) and new children enrolling for the first time.
+Typically there are two types of children to account for — those who are currently enrolled (and are expected to continue) and new children enrolling for the first time.
 With that in mind, here are seven ways to let Procare Software® help you know what to expect when the music stops.

 #1 Schedule Ahead